leggedrobotics/viplanner/TRAINING.md

         ├── xxxx.png                            # images saved with 4 digits, e.g. 0000.png
     ```

+    In the case that the semantic and depth images have an offset in their position (as typical on some robotic platforms),
-    when both depth and semantic images are available, then define sem_suffic and depth_suffix in ReconstructionCfg to differentiate between the two with the following structure:
+    define a `sem_suffic` and `depth_suffix` in `ReconstructionCfg` to differentiate between the two with the following structure:

     ``` graphql
     env_name
-    ├── camera_extrinsic{depth_suffix}.txt      # format: x y z qx qy qz qw ├── camera_extrinsic{sem_suffix}.txt        # format: x y z qx qy qz qw ├── intrinsics.txt                          # P-Matrix for intrinsics of depth and semantic images ├── depth                                   # either png and/ or npy, if both npy is used
+    ├── camera_extrinsic{depth_suffix}.txt      # format: x y z qx qy qz qw ├── camera_extrinsic{sem_suffix}.txt        # format: x y z qx qy qz qw ├── intrinsics.txt                          # P-Matrix for intrinsics of depth and semantic images (depth first) ├── depth                                   # either png and/ or npy, if both npy is used
     |   ├── xxxx{depth_suffix}.png              # images saved with 4 digits, e.g. 0000.png
     |   ├── xxxx{depth_suffix}.npy              # arrays saved with 4 digits, e.g. 0000.npy